Previous dayMarch 24, 2026Next day

 0.8 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.2 earthquake 13 km S of Akhiok, Alaska came in on March 24, 2026 at 21:49 UTC.
+March 24, 2026 brought a magnitude 2.2 earthquake 13 km S of Akhiok, Alaska, logged at 21:49 UTC.
 At a depth of just 0.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 56.830°, -154.212°.
+Coordinates: 56.830°, -154.212°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24